Mrs Caroline Smith

 Fanciers may not use the requested prefix until it has been approved by the Registrar.
 NB: In setting up the Register, existing stud names and prefixes were included free of charge.

-Please note that under Southern Cavy Club and National Cavy Club rules, a stud name/prefix cannot be held jointly by a Juvenile and an Adult exhibitor.
+Please note that under Southern Cavy Club and National Cavy Club rules, a stud name/prefix cannot be held jointly by a Juvenile and an Adult exhibitor if the Juvenile exhibitor wishes to show in Juvenile classes.
 An extract from the National Cavy Club rule 8 is shown below:

 Juvenile exhibitors showing purebred cavies shall be over 7 and under 16 years of age. ...
 Members of a partnership or those who exhibit using a prefix or stud name are ineligible to exhibit in any class where the age or sex of the exhibitor is limited if one or more of the members concerned are outside the limits specified for the class.

-The BCC Stud Prefix Registration Scheme is the only scheme recognised as valid for entries under National Cavy Club rules.
+The BCC Stud Prefix Registration Scheme is the only scheme recognised as valid for entries under National Cavy Club or Southern Cavy Club rules and in National, Regional and Specialist club shows.
 So if you wish to show or claim championships, pen cards or star awards using a Stud name it must be registered.

 It has been brought to the attention of the British Cavy Council that stud prefix registration certificates are being used on some websites as a form of endorsement of the stud concerned, so as to promote the sale of cavies.